qvandermiers/ln2t_tools/ln2t_tools/import_data/README.md

 - Dataset initials (`--ds-initials`) help match source directories to participants
 - If omitted, the tool tries to find matching directories by participant ID
 - Compression creates `.tar.gz` archives and preserves original directories
-- Defacing runs automatically after DICOM import (unless `--skip-deface`)
+- Defacing is optional and can be enabled with `--deface` flag
+- A minimal `dataset_description.json` is automatically created if needed for defacing
 - The tool cleans up `tmp_dcm2bids` directory after processing

 ## Future Enhancements